JustinGOSSES/sideproject_planning/README.md

 #### Personal Website or Resume Related
 - Personal website revamp: https://justingosses.com
   - Need to migrate from WordPress to static site at some point!!!
+- Resume Helper:
   - Organize bullet points from all past resumes into CSV / JSON.
 Use keywords, similar word bank, and basic logic rules on length and number of available lines to take in job description & job title and create starter resume for deeper human driven edits.
+- Resume in decidedly not resume formats:
+  - Pick from list of X duties, list of Y skills, and a specific format choice and get back a resume in HTML format exportable to PDF.
+  - Organize resume contents as graph of nodes.
+Nodes have links between nodes.
+Nodes have characteristics.
+Multiple different representations are possible based on representation of nodes, links, and node characteristics.
+Characteristics of each node include: skills, length, individual vs. group, individual contributor vs. leader, type of value to organization, numerical value, lists of resume style sentence to paragraph summaries of node, properties to filter last item.

 #### Ideas Outside an Existing Category
 - Can you leverage this: https://github.com/nchah/github-traffic-stats and github actions to update front-end only website with traffic data of clones?